 LONDON: Smartphones and tablets will yield almost $1bn in mcommerce revenues over the Christmas period in the UK, and influence in-store sales with a considerably larger value, a study has argued.

-Deloitte, the advisory network, estimated in a
+Deloitte, the advisory network, estimated in a new report

 that £3.5bn of in-store retail sales should be directly attributable to or shaped by smartphones, equating to 10% of the market as a whole.